9 Different Types of Snakes in North Carolina

 Although their nearly all-black appearance makes the rat snakes in the highlands appear menacing, these shy types of snakes in North Carolina will quickly flee from humans rather than stay put if they approach within striking distance.

-The more olive color of rat snakes found on the plains helps them to fit in with their surroundings more easily.
+Rat snakes found on the plains are more olive-colored, which helps them blend in with their surroundings more easily.

 Do not be alarmed if you encounter a rat snake—they are not poisonous.
 Since their primary food source is rodents and pests, rat snakes benefit humans.